 Landscape Strategy

-Reserved matters applications for each phase or part of the development shall include a landscaping scheme with detailed drawings showing which trees and hedgerows are to be retained and which trees and hedgerows are proposed to be felled or lopped.
+Reserved matters applications for each phase or individual plot within a phase shall include a landscaping scheme with detailed drawings showing which trees and hedgerows are to be retained and which trees and hedgerows are proposed to be felled or lopped.
 The landscaping scheme shall also show; planting locations in relation to associated infrastructure; including native species and species beneficial to wildlife; schedules of plants, noting species, plant sizes and proposed numbers/densities where appropriate; and an implementation programme.

 Reason: To protect significant trees, safeguarding the character of the area and preserving habitat and to minimise the effect of development on the area